NandhiniDhanu/Portfolio/content/authors/admin/_index.md

 ## About Me

-Hi, I am a Full-stack developer with hands-on experience building end-to-end web solutions using Java/Python, React.js, Node.js, and databases such as MS SQL and MongoDB.
-Recently built CodeOrbit, a full-stack cloud IDE featuring real-time collaboration, containerized execution using Docker, Websockets and AWS-based deployment.Passionate about designing efficient backend services and crafting responsive, user-centric frontends.
+Hi, I’m a full-stack developer with hands-on experience building end-to-end web applications using the MERN and MEVN stacks.
+I'm passionate about designing clean backend architectures and crafting responsive, user-centric frontends.
+Recently, I built CodeOrbit, a full-stack cloud IDE featuring real-time collaboration, containerized execution using Docker, Websockets and AWS-powered deployment.